FrankDelucchi/web2/TPE-Parte1/readme.txt.txt

-Ecommerce web whit server side rendering (SSR)
+Ecommerce web with server side rendering (SSR)

 Run with XAMPP or any local server provider.
 For xampp, clone the repositorie in folder C:\xampp\htdocs.